rokka-io/rokka-client-bundle/README.md

 ## Usage

 The bundle will create two services for you, `rokka.client.image` and `rokka.client.user`.
-These give you access to the basic functionality from the [rokka/client](https://gitlab.liip.ch/rokka/rokka-client-php) library, pre-configured with your credentials.
+These give you access to the basic functionality from the [rokka/client](https://github.com/rokka-io/rokka-client-php) library, pre-configured with your credentials.

+This bundle also provides console commands to interact with rokka.io.
+If you only want a CLI for rokka, you can also install the [rokka PHP CLI tool](https://github.com/rokka-io/rokka-client-php-cli) as stand-alone phar.

-See the [official documentation](https://rokka.io/documentation) on how to use the calls.
+See the [official documentation](https://rokka.io/documentation) for further information on how to use rokka.